WCS-Marine/local-reef-pressures/README.md

 ### `BCU Report cards/`

-Contains the individual report cards (pdf), one for each of the 83 Bioclimatic Units (BCUs).
+Contains the individual report cards (pdf), one for each of the 83 refugia (aka Bioclimatic Units: BCUs).

 ### `data-raw/`